codefellows-seattle-javascript-401n6/06-tcp-servers/lab-darcy/README.md

 ### Author: Darcy Knore

 ### Description:<br>
-This project is creatign a TCP chatroom.
+This project is creating a TCP chatroom.
 Clients should be able to connect to the chatroom through the use of telnet.

 A Client constructor will model an individual connection.
 Each client instance will contain an id, nickname, and socket properties.